Last Updated on May 2, 2023

 - Light Up Downtown (November): Light Up Downtown kicks off the holidays on the Friday before Thanksgiving.
 The event includes a tree lighting ceremony and activation of downtown North Wilkesboro’s holiday season lights.

-Year-Round Things to Do in North Wilkesboro (Top Attractions)
+Year-Round Things to Do in North Wilkesboro NC (Top Attractions)

 These are the most popular things to do in North Wilkesboro, starting with a huge piece of sports history.